antoinegaubil/COEN490/README.md

 ## Hardware Overview

+The two sensors are seamlessly integrated into a custom-made PCB bracelet with a 3D-printed casing, providing a compact and wearable solution that monitors body movement, sleep analysis, heart rate, and stress levels, offering insightful visualizations for users.

 ### Accelerometer (ADXL346/362)

 The accelerometer monitors body movement, aiding in sleep analysis and sedentary behavior detection.
 It provides insights into sleep stages, distinguishing between stages 1, 2, and 3/REM.
 The data also includes activity breakdowns such as time spent moving, walking, and engaging in physical activities.
 Graphs visualize the distribution of time across sleep stages and activity types.